keu/docs/learn/airflow-decorators.md

 3. Transform the data by pivoting using Python.
 Pivoting is notoriously difficult in Snowflake, so you seamlessly switch to Pandas.
 In this task you specify an `output_table` that you want the results stored in.
 4. Append the results to an existing reporting table using the `append` function.
 Because you pass the results of the previous function (`aggregated_data`) to the `append_data` parameter, the SDK infers a dependency between the tasks.
 You don't need to explicitly define the dependency yourself.

 By defining your task dependencies when calling the functions (for example, `cleaned_data = clean_data(combined_data)`), the Astro Python SDK takes care of passing all context and metadata between the tasks.
-The result is a DAG where you accomplished some tricky transformations without having to write a lot of Airflow code or transition between SQL and Python.
+The result is a DAG where you accomplished some tricky transformations without having to write a lot of Airflow code or explicitly transition between SQL and Python.

 ## List of available Airflow decorators

-There are a limited number of decorators available to use with Airflow, although more will be added in the future.
-This list provides a reference of what is currently available so you don't have to dig through source code:
+There are several decorators available to use with Airflow.
+This list provides a reference of currently available decorators:

 - [Astro Python SDK decorators](https://github.com/astronomer/astro-sdk)
 - DAG decorator (`@dag()`)